 - 22.4.1 Online courses shall be included as part of either the faculty member's regular workload or as part-time or overload (PTOL).
-Faculty may be permitted to teach both online and face-to-face courses during the same academic term or session. - 22.4.2 To ensure quality instruction, a committee made up of three (3) faculty members chosen by the Faculty Organization and three (3) faculty members chosen by UFE, up to two (2) deans chosen by the Chief Academic Officer, and chaired by the Chief Academic Officer or their designee, will meet annually, with a goal of making an initial recommendation by the end of fall term, 2019.
-The committee will recommend university-wide enrollment caps for online classes based on course level and type.
-Academic departments may recommend lower caps for their online courses to the college dean based on best practices articulated in peer-reviewed, current, scholarly literature, who will forward this recommendation and the dean's own recommendation to the Chief Academic Officer for final approval. - 22.5 Summer Session Online Instruction.
-For full-time faculty members, online courses taught during summer session will be compensated in the same manner as face-to-face courses.
-Face-to-face and online courses (regardless of section number) are compensated as in load courses if total credits taught during summer session are equal to or less than 10 credits.
-Online courses taught during summer session will be compensated as overload if these course credits are in excess of the standard summer load of 10 credits.
+Faculty may be permitted to teach both online and face-to-face courses during the same academic term or session. - 22.4.2 Enrollment for online and hybrid courses.
+Enrollment for online and hybrid courses should conform to the Mode of Instruction guidelines of the specific course.
+See Appendix D, Modes of Instruction.
+Academic departments may recommend lower caps for their online courses to the college dean based on best practices articulated in peer-reviewed, current, scholarly literature, who will forward this recommendation and the dean's own recommendation to the Chief Academic Officer for final approval. - 22.5 Summer Session Online and Hybrid Instruction.
+For full-time faculty members, online and hybrid courses taught during summer session will be compensated in the same manner as face-to-face courses.
+Face-to-face, online, and hybrid courses (regardless of section number) are compensated as in load courses if total credits taught during summer session are equal to or less than 10 credits.
+Online and hybrid courses taught during summer session will be compensated as overload if these course credits are in excess of the standard summer load of 10 credits.

-- 22.6 Faculty Ownership of Online Intellectual Property (cross referenced in Article 17, Intellectual Property). - 22.6.1 Faculty have exclusive rights to and own all their copyrightable material, including online courses. - 22.6.2 The use of online course material developed by the faculty during their employment at EWU must be in compliance with the Washington State Ethics Law, Chapter 42.52 RCW and University Policy 901-01, Ethical Standards and University Policy 901-02, Appropriate use of University Resources. - 22.7 Work for Hire.
-Work-for-hire contracts related to online courses will be clear and transparent documents that inform faculty that - (i) "work for hire" is not part of their normal duties, (ii) EWU owns their work if contracted as a "work for hire," and (iii) EWU may share "work-for- hire" materials with other instructors. - (ii) EWU owns their work if contracted as a "work for hire," and - (iii) EWU may share "work-for- hire" materials with other instructors. - 22.8 Working Conditions. - 22.8.1 Training and course development support for online classes will be provided by the University through the Faculty Commons, and the Office of Outreach and Engagement. - 22.8.2 Student and Peer Evaluation.
-Student evaluations and peer observations of online courses will be comparable to evaluations and observation of face-to-face courses and will be described in the student evaluation/classroom observation sections of Article 5.4.3(d) and (e) of this agreement. - 22.8.3 Office Hours.
-Faculty teaching online courses will notify students of their hours of availability and modes/times of communication on the first day of class without exception.
-Faculty will set a schedule of student and colleague availability roughly equivalent to their availability for face-to-face courses and will communicate that scheduled to students in their initial communication with students.
-Faculty will adapt availability to match due dates and times.
-Faculty are advised to message students in similar ways to that of face-to-face classrooms (i.e. communicating answers to common questions to the whole class at once)to mimic face-to-face classroom efficiencies.
+- 22.6 Faculty Ownership of Online and Hybrid Intellectual Property (cross referenced in Article 17, Intellectual Property). - 22.6.1 Faculty have exclusive rights to and own all their copyrightable material, including online and hybrid courses. - 22.6.2 The use of online course material developed by the faculty during their employment at EWU must be in compliance with the Washington State Ethics Law, Chapter 42.52 RCW and University Policy 901-01, Ethical Standards and University Policy 901-02, Appropriate use of University Resources. - 22.7 Work for Hire.
+Work-for-hire contracts related to online courses will be clear and transparent documents that inform faculty that - (i) "work for hire" is not part of their normal duties, - (ii) EWU owns their work if contracted as a "work for hire" and - (iii) EWU may share "work-for-hire" materials with other instructors. - 22.8 Working Conditions. - 22.8.1 Training and course development support for any online delivery will be provided by the University through the Faculty Commons and Instructional Technology. - 22.8.2 Student and Peer Evaluation.
+Student evaluations and peer observations of online and hybrid courses will be comparable to evaluations and observation of face-to-face courses and will be described in the student evaluation/classroom observation sections of Article 5.4.3(d) of this Agreement. - 22.8.3 Office Hours.
+Faculty teaching online and hybrid courses will notify students of their hours of availability and modes/times of communication on the first day of class without exception.
+Faculty will set a schedule of student availability roughly equivalent to their availability for face-to-face courses and will communicate that schedule to students in their initial communication with students.
+Faculty will adapt their availability to match due dates and times.
+Faculty are advised to message students in similar ways to that of face-to-face classrooms (i.e. communicating answers to common questions to the whole class at once) to mimic face-to-face classroom efficiencies.